rmetzler/bliki/wiki/mysql/choose-something-else.md

 (Real apps fall between these poles, and suffer variably from either set of MySQL flaws.)

+In the first section, I'll talk about [why MySQL is bad at storing data](#storage).
+In the second, I'll talk about [why MySQL is bad at processing data](#processing).
+In the third, I'll talk about why these problems are inherent in the way MySQL was built and are not likely to be fixed in the foreseeable future.

 ## Storage

 Storage systems have four properties: